Depressive Disorder in Adults

 What is Premenstrual Dysphoric Disorder (PMDD)?

-Premenstrual dysphoric disorder causes serious depression prior to menstruation in women.
-The symptoms in premenstrual dysphoric disorder may often include increased irritability, feelings of hopelessness, increased tension, and loss of interest in usual activities.
+Premenstrual dysphoric disorder causes serious depression, irritability and tension prior to menstruation in women.
+The symptoms in premenstrual dysphoric disorder start one to two weeks before the menstrual cycle and may include mood swings, increased irritability, feelings of hopelessness, increased tension, and loss of interest in usual activities.

 Sometimes premenstrual dysphoric disorder may be confused with premenstrual syndrome (PMS), but the symptoms in PMDD are more pronounced than those of PMS.
 The exact cause of this disorder is unknown, but it is likely that falling hormone levels after ovulation are a contributing factor.
 Changing serotonin levels are also thought to contribute to PMDD in some women.
 Symptoms typically stop a few days after a woman’s period begins.

 Seasonal Affective Disorder, sometimes referred to as SAD, is a form of depression with a seasonal component that begins and ends during a specific season.
 Mood is negatively affected by decreased light in the fall and winter months leading to symptoms similar to depression.
 This is more than “winter blues” or “cabin fever.”
 Symptoms include depressed mood, lack of interest in activities, usually sleeping too much, weight gain, and fatigue.
 Treatment your psychiatric provider may consider include ordering lab tests, prescribing medications, using light therapy, and individual therapy.